 - Turn off WPS.

 Once you have taken each of these steps, you can say you have the most secure Wi-Fi connection possible.
-This way, you don't have to worry about preventing identity theft and protecting your sensitive information from outsiders.
+This way, you don't have to worry about preventing identity theft and protecting your sensitive information from outsiders trying to break into your access points.

 Related: How to Create A Strong Password